BetoAvila/data-architecture/README.md

 | department_name | STRING    | Name of department | `Supply chain` |

 ## 3.2.
 Requirement 2
 Data exploration and exploitation.
-Stakeholders as for specific metrics and KPIs:
+Stakeholders ask for specific metrics and KPIs:

 ### 3.2.1.
 Specifications
 1. Create an endpoint on the API to provide the number of employees hired for each job and department in 2021 divided by quarter.
 The table must be ordered alphabetically by department and job.
 Consider the sample output: